jamiepoli/JamvieCTF/content/posts/39_maplectf2023.md

 This writeup assumes knowledge of client-side attacks and certain specifications of web APIs.
 I don't go into detail with some of the topics here outside of the direct solve, you'll need to do some extra reading if you don't have that context.

 ## TL;DR
-POST-based img-tag XSSI -> ESI injection -> img-creation primitive oracle -> xs-leak
+POST-based img-tag XSSI -> ESI injection -> img-creation primitive oracle -> XS-leak

 The main point of this challenge was using a graphQL regex filter to force an oracle out of pictures with ESI tags embedded in them.